Black Magic (manga): Manga

 Black Magic was first released by Atlas magazine in 1983 and then reprinted in 1984.
 The story was republished by Seishinsha in 1985.
 An English translation of Black Magic was released in four parts by Eclipse Comics in 1990.
 An English language trade paperback version of the story was released by Dark Horse Comics in 1998 and reprinted in 2008.

+A reboot, titled Black Magic Ghost Drive, was published by Shueisha in 2019 and collected in two volumes.
+Set in Japan in the year 2100, where artificial intelligence is deeply integrated into everyday life, the series follows Azusa, a girl who acquires the ability to directly interface with electronic circuits, and Maria, an android, as they confront a mysterious terrorist organization.
+Masamune Shirow is credited with the original work, while Takuma Tomomasa is credited as the manga artist.

 OVA

 An English subtitled version of the OVA was released in VHS format in 1991 by U.S. Renditions.
 An English dubbed version of the OVA was released in VHS format by Manga Entertainment 1995, and later in DVD format in 2001.
 An English subtitled version in DVD and digital distribution formats was released in 2013 by Maiden Japan.

 Reception

 Greg Hackmann's review of Black Magic for The Fandom post compliments the manga's artwork but criticizes the narrative, and concludes that the story doesn't have much appeal outside of being Masamune Shirow's first work.

 In his 2013 review Theron Martin from Anime News Network said that the series had a "dated look" to it.
 Martin also praised the character designs though along with the android action giving the overall subtitled OVA a B− grade.
 Carlos Ross from THEM Anime reviews gave the OVA a 3/5 star rating calling it "not a bad effort by any means".
 In his review Ross compared the villains in Black Magic to those in Terminator 2: Judgment Day for their lack of humanity which adds to their terrifying nature.
 He goes on to recommend the OVA for an audience that likes graphic violence.